 Finding solutions to gun violence is a perennial problem for lawmakers in D.C. and in each state capital.
 Every state, including the state of Washington, has a concealed carry law and a number of gun violence laws.
 Washington has also been finding and pioneering alternative and innovative ways to deal with gun violence.
 In 2014, for example, the state enacted a law requiring universal background checks for all gun sales, including those between private citizens.

 Most of the women who are homicide victims in the United States are killed by boyfriends, husbands, or exes, and most of those homicides are committed with guns.
 The Supreme Court’s decision in the case involving Voisine and Armstrong will be announced this summer or possibly earlier.
-Anyone with questions about the state of Washington’s gun laws should contact their state representative in Olympia or speak to a Seattle criminal defense attorney to learn more.
+Anyone with questions about the state of Washington’s gun laws should contact their state representative in Olympia or speak to a Seattle domestic violence attorney to learn more.